Martin-Seysen/mmgroup_miniproject/README.rst

 This project demonstrates the build process for the ``mmgroup`` project.

-The build pocess for the ``mmgroup`` python  project is quite involved.
+The build process for the ``mmgroup`` python  project is quite involved.
 It proceeds in several stages.
 Python extensions generated in an early stage of the build process are used to generate (rather large) tables which are used in automatically generated C programs.
 These C programs